GuillaumeDOMART/Eco-Assistant/README.md

 # Eco-Assistant

 ## Requirement
-You need to have .env file with the following environment variable :<br>
+You need to have .env file with the following environment variable :

 ```
 MAIL_TOKEN: the mail token
 MAIL_ADDRESS: the mail address